cppjames/rendeer/README.md

 #### v3.0.0
 Biggest update yet!
 Here are some key features:
-- You can now set the resolution so you can go Ultra HD and make some high-level renders (default resolution is 100)
+- You can now set the resolution so you can go Ultra HD (default resolution is 100)
-- calculating hard vertex normals is now up to 1000 times faster!
-(I'm not joking, the algorithm was terrible)
+- calculating hard vertex normals is now up to 1000 times faster
-- it can now calculate soft vertex normals for nice and smooth shading
-- most importantly, Gouraud shading!
+- Gouraud shading!
 Now your meshes are as smooth as they can get
 - many parts of the code have been rewritten, others are just gone
-- removed herobrine.

 #### v2.3.0
 - shading modes! choose between `flat diffuse`, `unlit` and `wireframe`!